emfcamp/Website/templates/about/villages.md

 * Drop-in board game sessions

 ## Workshop villages
 A selection of villages will be workshop villages, and will run and host workshops that any attendee can propose via the CfP alongside content organised by members of the village.
-Of cource, if you are not a workshop village, you are still very welcome to run stuff in your village.
+Of course, if you are not a workshop village, you are still very welcome to run stuff in your village.
 Content run by villages at past EMFs has included:

 * Technical presentations or lectures
 * Skill shares